cjimti/iotwifi/README.md

 The IOT Wifi container outputs logs in the JSON format.
-While this makes them a bit more difficult to read, we can feed them directly (or indirectly) into tools like Elastic Search or other databases for further processing.
+While this makes them a bit more difficult to read, we can feed them directly (or indirectly) into tools like Elastic Search or other databases for alerting or analytics.

 You should see some initial JSON objects with messages like `Starting IoT Wifi...`: